 Uber, Lyft and Other Rideshare Accidents

 Uber, Lyft and other ridesharing platforms are continuing to grow in popularity, and each day tens of thousands of drivers give rides to passengers across Florida.
 Unfortunately, this growth in popularity has led to an increased number of rideshare accidents.
-For rideshare passengers and occupants of other vehicles, the costs of being injured in an accident can be substantial, and recovering financial compensation requires the representation of an experienced personal injury accident attorney.
+For rideshare passengers and occupants of other vehicles, the costs of being injured in an accident can be substantial, and recovering financial compensation requires the representation of an experienced Florida rideshare accident lawyer.

-Our Florida rideshare accident attorneys represent individuals and families throughout Florida in insurance claims and lawsuits involving Uber, Lyft and other rideshare accidents.
+Our car accident team represents individuals and families throughout Florida in insurance claims and lawsuits involving Uber, Lyft and other rideshare accidents.
 In 2017, Florida enacted a law that establishes enhanced insurance requirements for rideshare drivers, and that requires companies like Uber and Lyft to carry insurance covering rideshare accidents.
 This law provides important protections for accident victims and their families, and our firm has had significant success helping clients recover financial compensation both in and out of court.

 Do You Need a Florida Rideshare Accident Lawyer to File an Accident Claim?